tevaughan/region-fill-dirichlet/include/dfill/readme.md

 implementation is under namespace `dfill`.

-Design under dfill internally uses Eigen more throughly, solves the problem separately for each disjoint region, and does not use
+Design under dfill internally uses Eigen more throughly, minimizes copying, solves the problem separately for each disjoint region, and does not use `std::map`.
-`std::map`.

-The basic idea is to have a pointer-based interface.
-Constructor for [`dfill::Image`](Image.hpp) will produce copy of original image but with indicated region(s) filled.
+The basic idea is to employ an interface enabling speed and flexibility.
+Constructor for [`dfill::Image`](Image.hpp) will do very little

-Constructor takes
-- pointer to initial image,
-- dimensions of image,
-- 1-d array of coordinates for pixels to be filled.
+copying: It will copy the solution into the original image only if that image be passed to constructor by way of non-const pointer.
+Otherwise, the solution, only for the specified pixels, may be read from the instance after construction.

 Internal allocations include:
 - 2-d array of int32_t with same size as image.